ModelingBetterDecisions/modelingbetterdecisions.github.com/_posts/2022-07-01-buy-vs-build.markdown

 ---
 layout: moar
-img:
+img: build-vs-buy.png
 category: model
-title: Buy vs Build
+title: Build vs Buy
 description: |
 ---
 It's difficult to know what to say Yes to or No to.